-Mass Movement is the downhill movement of cliff material under the influence of gravity.
-There is a range of different types of mass movement.
+Mass movement is the downhill movement of cliff material under the influence of gravity.
+There are a range of different types of mass movement.
 These are explored below.

 Cliffs formed from boulder clay, material deposited by glacial periods, are susceptible to high rates of coastal erosion.
-The Holderness Coast is an example of a coastline formed from boulder clay and is the fastest eroding coastline in Europe.
+The Holderness Coast is an example of a coastline formed from boulder clay and is the fastest-eroding coastline in Europe.
 The soft boulder clay is quickly eroded through hydraulic action and abrasion.
 However, this is not the only way it is being eroded.
 Sub-aerial processes, such as rainfall, also cause erosion.
-This often happens where layers of boulder clay, left behind by melting glaciers, become saturated and cause the cliff to slump.
-The debris on the beach is then eroded by the sea leaving the cliff exposed once more.
+This often happens when layers of boulder clay, left behind by melting glaciers, become saturated and cause the cliff to slump.
+The debris on the beach is then eroded by the sea, leaving the cliff exposed once more.

 Stage 1 – the soft boulder clay holds rainwater and run-off.